tomorrowdevs-projects/programming-basics/README.md

 ## 🤝 Consulting / Mentorship / Coaching
 Stuck with some problem?
-Need help in solution development, guidance, training or capacity building?
+Need help in solution development, guidance, training or capacity building, career coaching or preparing for technical interviews?

-We are a community of Software Engineers turned Project Manager with years of technical and leadership experience in a diverse range of technologies and domains.
+We are a community of Software Engineers with years of technical and leadership experience in a diverse range of technologies and domains.

 Let us know what problem you are facing at <b>http://www.tomorrowdevs.com</b> and we can schedule a consultation meeting to help you get through it.